bee2805/VehicleCO2Emissions/README.md

 ## Testing

-Open postman and send a post request with the required parameters:
+Open your chosen API platform and send a post request with the required parameters:

 ```
 {